The local geometry of the stack of $A_r$-stable curves: A r -stable curves

-Therefore $f_h \notin \cU$ if $h\neq g+1$.
-We claim that this implies that the complement $\cZ$ contains $\cZ_h$, namely the locally closed subspace classifying binary forms with one root of multiplicity exactly $h$, when $h>g+1$, i.e. $\cU\subset \cU_{g+1}$.
+Therefore, $f_h \notin \cU$ if $h\neq g+1$.
+We claim that this implies that the complement $\cZ$ contains $\cZ_h$, namely the locally closed subspace classifying binary forms with one root of multiplicity exactly $h$, when $h>g+1$, i.e., $\cU\subset \cU_{g+1}$.

-Because $\cU$ is $\textsf{S}$-complete and $\Theta$-complete, so is the open embedding $\cU\subset \cU_{2g+1}$, because $\cU_{2g+1}$ has affine diagonal.
+Because $\cU$ is $\textsf{S}$-complete and $\Theta$-complete, so is the open embedding $\cU\subset \cU_{2g+1}$, since $\cU_{2g+1}$ has affine diagonal.
 This implies that the complement $\cZ$ of $\cU$ in $\cU_{2g+1}$ satisfies the condition of \Cref{prop:local-Theta-complete}.
 Let us apply it in the case where $x$ is the geometric point associated to $f_h$.
 First of all, notice that we know that the space of deformations of (the curve associated to) $f_h$ can be described as the direct sum

 where $V_h$ (respectively $V_{2g+2-h}$) is the space that preserves the root of multiplicity $h$ (respectively $2g+2-h$).
 Moreover, such decomposition is not only $\bG_m$-equivariant, but sign-preserving, meaning that the irreducible representations inside $V_h$ have positive weights while the ones inside $V_{2g+2-h}$ have negative weights, or vice versa.
-This follows from the fact that $\bG_m$ acts with weights with opposite signs at the tangent space of $0$ and $\infty$.
+This follows from the fact that $\bG_m$ acts with weights of opposite signs on the tangent spaces of $0$ and $\infty$.
 Therefore, \Cref{prop:local-Theta-complete} allows us to conclude that $\cZ$ either contains $V_h$ or $V_{2g+2-h}$, locally around $f_h$.
-This actually holds globally because of the following observation: every binary form which has a root of multiplicity $h$ admits an isotrivial degeneration to $f_h$, thus the local structure (considered in the proof of \Cref{prop:local-Theta-complete}) of $\cU_{2g+1}$ in $f_h$ is surjective on the locally closed $\cZ_h\subset \cZ$.
-Thus we have that $\cZ$ contains either $\cZ_h$ or $\cZ_{2g+2-h}$ globally.
+This actually holds globally because of the following observation: every binary form which has a root of multiplicity $h$ admits an isotrivial degeneration to $f_h$; thus, the local structure (considered in the proof of \Cref{prop:local-Theta-complete}) of $\cU_{2g+1}$ at $f_h$ is surjective onto the locally closed $\cZ_h\subset \cZ$.
+Thus, we have that $\cZ$ contains either $\cZ_h$ or $\cZ_{2g+2-h}$ globally.
 Finally, we notice that $\cZ_h$ is contained in the closure of $\cZ_{2g+2-h}$ when $h>g+1$.
 Because $\cU$ is an open, in both cases $\cU$ will not intersect $\cZ_h$ for every $h>g+1$.
-Therefore we have that $\cU\subset \cU_{g+1}$.
+Therefore, we have that $\cU\subset \cU_{g+1}$.

 Suppose now that $f_{g+1} \notin \cU$.
 Then applying \Cref{prop:local-Theta-complete} locally on $f_{g+1}$ as before, we can prove that $\cZ_{g+1}$ is contained in the complement of $\cU$, thus giving $\cU\subset \cU_{g}$.
 Finally, it remains to prove that